Boston Church Directory

 The Directory may be used for developing relationships between members of Boston's Christian community; referrals; finding a church home; research in church planting; and other scholarly, relational, or spiritual purposes.

-The Boston Church Directory Directory may be used for a variety of scholarly, relational, and spiritual purposes.
+The Boston Church Directory may be used for a variety of scholarly, relational, and spiritual purposes.

 The Boston Black Church Vitality Project (BBCVP) at the Emmanuel Gospel Center is kicking off its Thriving Initiative with a cohort of ethnically and denominationally diverse Black churches that are located in four predominantly Black neighborhoods in the city.